ahdinosaur/bitcoin101/src/slides/money/problem-1.md

 # Problem #1

-Money supply is controlled
-Central banks control our money supply to reach their ends.
+Central banks use our money supply as a tool in their game.

 <img alt="graph of Federal Reserve assets vs S&P 500 price" src="images/fed-assets-vs-stock-market.png" width="550px" />